 A host of perceptual changes

-Withdrawal can be safely controlled and side effects reduced with a slow and controlled tapering schedule set up by a professional.
-The more severe withdrawal symptoms may be largely avoided by gradually lowering the amount of Xanax taken over a safe period.
 At times, a longer-acting benzodiazepine, like Valium (diazepam), may be substituted for Xanax during detox.
-By keeping a small amount of benzo in the bloodstream, drug cravings and withdrawal may be controlled for a while until the drug is weaned out of the system completely.
+Keeping a small amount of benzo in the bloodstream may control drug cravings and withdrawal symptoms until the drug is completely weaned out of the system.
 Adjunct medications like antidepressants, beta-blockers, or other pharmaceuticals may effectively treat specific symptoms of Xanax withdrawal.

 Call to begin your journey to wellness today.